Mission: Our mission is “Teaching Family Medicine to provide full spectrum compassionate care for communities in need”

 Our third-year residents complete an academic project in evidence based scholarship, researching an evidence-based answer to a clinical question, which is mentored and organized by trained faculty.
 The results are presented in a local CME presentation and with expectations they will be submitted for publication.

 MultiCare Health System uses the EPIC electronic health records system, making us one of the top four integrated health care delivery systems in the nation.
 Our office, ED, and inpatient services all use the same electronic record and it is accessible from both home and mobile devices.

-Our four Family Medicine Rural Fellows spend six months on OB and directly supervise R1s on OB.
-Senior residents a full members of a four person team with the Fellows in providing high risk prenatal care in OB Access Clinic (OBAC), providing NST/AFI clinic and running the OB labor deck.
+Our five Family Medicine Rural Fellows spend seven months on OB directly supervising R1s on OB, and two weeks supervising R2s on OB.
+Senior residents are full members of a four person team with the Fellows in providing high risk prenatal care in OB Access Clinic (OBAC), providing NST/AFI clinic and running the OB labor deck.
 Supervision is provided by the OB Faculty.

 No. The three emerging family medicine residencies in Tacoma (The Puyallup Tribal Health Authority, East Pierce Family Medicine, Community Health Care Residency), along with TFM, are collaborating to access our entire county for teaching resources.
 We are coordinating our efforts through the Pierce County Medical Society with the goal of having a nationally recognized consortium of high quality residencies in Pierce County.

 Tacoma is a little big town, with family oriented people, a reasonable cost of living, recently re-built public schools, and ready access to outdoor activities.
 Resident’s partners have easily been able to find jobs.
 There are waterfront biking and walking paths, kayaking trips, fantastic parks, and museums for you and your family to flourish in.
 We encourage you to balance your life with fun and family, as well as medicine.

 Residents' Top Reasons Why They Love Living in Tacoma: